Multivit4min/TS3-NodeJS-Library/README.md

 Multiple node methods have been replaced with a getter for ex: `client.getDBID()` -> `client.databaseId`, `client.getUID()` -> `client.uniqueIdentifier`, `channel.getID()` -> `channel.cid`
 The testing environment now runs via jest which makes mocking and testing easier.
 Since this project now is written in TypeScript vscode should now be completely capable to autocomplete, so there is no need to update docs on @types.
 Documentation software has been switched from `documentation` to `typedoc`

+# Update Notes to 2.3

+The `close` event now only gets fired when a connection has been successfully established first!
+In order to get errors when connecting to a server use the `error` event instead.
+This was required in order to implement the reconnect logic.

 # Authors